pranavbala3/Furtographer/README.md

 ### Step 6: Launch the app:
 (make sure running from an app that has or can have access to your systems camera), then run the following command.
+(you might need to cd .. to get out of the database folder)
 ```
 python app.py
 ```